Title IX

 ACPHS encourages, but does not require, victims, survivors, complainants, claimants, and witnesses with victim status of sexual assault, relationship violence, or stalking (reporting individuals) to report the incident.
 A report can be made at any time, regardless of the amount of time that has passed since the incident.
 Anyone with knowledge about an incident is strongly encouraged to make a report as soon as possible as a delay in reporting may impact the College's ability to respond promptly and effectively or to take disciplinary action against an individual.

-Reporting an incident DOES NOT:
+Reporting an incident does not:

-• Obligate the victim to prosecute;
+• Obligate the victim to take any action against the other party;

 • Subject the victim to inappropriate scrutiny or judgment by the person receiving the report; or